oxyc/Chrome-Extensions/Nordea/README.md

     If you've *already made your first commit* all you need to do is select the first option, *"Allt sedan senaste överföringen"*
+9. Wait for the alert notifying you that the transfer was complete before leaving the page.
+10. You can enable filtering but have to do so every time new data has been added
+    > Select A1 » Tools » Filter

+    To calculate a total sum you just select the prices in question and look in the bottom right corner of the page.

 [google]: http://www.google.com
 [Google Spreadsheet]: https://docs.google.com/spreadsheet/ccc?key=0AoZjYmMuEKWrdENWb2U5dkFVcWVtQmc1UHd1X3ZGQUE&hl=en_US#gid=0